Why Most People Do Not Believe in the Supernatural

 Perhaps that is a partial answer to the question that I imply in the title of this article; why most people do not believe in the supernatural?
 It’s possible that there are many people out there that do believe in the supernatural in one way or another.
 It is also possible that people have become accustomed to being cautious when speaking about their beliefs about things considered paranormal.
 The Western world has become highly reasonable and telling others that you believe in witches or Bigfoot can cause many to raise an eyebrow, at the very least.

-Now verification according to the status quo, including the people participating in the site I mention, means that the current scientific body has proven to their satisfaction that whatever certain concept or thing is fact.
+Now verification according to the status quo, means that the current scientific body has proven to their satisfaction that whatever certain concept or thing is fact.
 That is these people, these highly powerful new clergy called scientists, give their stamp of approval and consider this, that, or the other thing to be fact.
 Without this approval, the existence of whatever concept or thing is essentially mumbo-jumbo.

 This is the point where some readers might start to get upset.
 They start to get their debate hackles up, imagining how they would enlighten me on the ideas and ideals of the modern era.
 Believe it or not, I happen to agree with these people in many cases.
 The benefits of science and the technological advances that we have made because of it are easy to see.
 One could say that I’m an amateur logician of sorts and as such the very logical premises of science make me feel all warm and fuzzy inside.